neopass/neopass/README.md

 - [Password strength](#the-evaluation-chain)
 - [Passphrase support](#passphrase-detection)

+"One of the most exiting packages on npm!" - _nobody_

 "The only good password is a random password of sufficient entropy." - _unknown_

 ## Under Development